joshuadavidnelson/scripts-to-footer/readme.txt

 == Upgrade Notice ==

+= 0.5 =
+Please update to avoid an error on 0.4 version.
+If you're updating from version 0.3 or earlier, you'll get a new filter.

 = 0.4 =
-Adds filter for excluded page ids.
+Adds filter for excluded page ids and updated to most current metabox system.

 = 0.3 =
 Adds safeguard to avoid conflicts on admin dashboard.